1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 ## X-Axis Gantry
 The x-axis gantry is the aluminum profile (plus the corresponding parts) where the printhead is actually running onto.

 You already read the information about the belonging parts of the x-axis in the chapter above, in the following you'll find the information about the parts of the x-axis gantry which are moving along the z-axis frame.
 Plus, you'll find information about how to tram the x-axis gantry.

 ---

 ### V-Slot Wheels Position
-The x-axis gantry is moved along the z-axis aluminum profile driven by the z-axis lead screws, guided by v-slot wheels.
+The x-axis gantry is moving along the z-axis aluminum profile driven by the z-axis lead screws, guided by v-slot wheels.
 They run in the v-slot of the z-axis profiles and therefore they should sit in a good position.
 Means, they shouldn't sit too tight in the V-slot but also not too loose - they should be able to roll and move freely, but they shouldn't be too far away from the profile which would lead to instability.

-*You can adjust the roller tension by turning the eccentric nut of the wheel which moves the wheels either towards or away from the aluminum profile.*
+*You can adjust the roller tension by turning the eccentric nut of the inner wheels which moves the wheels either towards or away from the aluminum profile.*
 The following picture shows an eccentric nut which I painted to make the special shape of it more visible.

 ![Eccentric nut](../assets/images/eccentric-nut_web.jpg)